keshavrkaranth/techwondoe-assignment/readme.md

 [TECHWONDOE ASSIGNMENT]
 * Create a Django Rest Framework Application to expose a few API's and also design and implement supporting database tables.

-To run project
+# To run project:
-Make sure docker is installed in your pc run command docker-compose build then run docker-compose up hurray your local server is running in `http://127.0.0.1:8000/api/`
+* Make sure docker is installed in your pc
+* run command docker-compose build
+* then run docker-compose up
+* hurray your local server is running in `http://127.0.0.1:8000/api/`

 The main routes are
 * /api/login